A Comprehensive Guide to PPTP, L2TP, and Other VPN Protocols

 L2TP stands for Layer 2 Tunneling Protocol.
 L2TP was first proposed in 1999 as an upgrade to both L2F (Layer 2 Forwarding Protocol) and PPTP (Point-to-Point Tunneling Protocol).
 Because L2TP does not provide strong encryption or authentication by itself, another protocol called IPsec is most often used in conjunction with L2TP.

-Used together, L2TP and IPsec is much more secure than PPTP (Point-to-Point Tunneling Protocol), but also slightly slower.
+Used together, L2TP and IPsec are much more secure than PPTP (Point-to-Point Tunneling Protocol) but are still more suited for anonymization than for security.

-L2TP sometimes has problems with firewalls due to its use of UDP port 500 which some firewalls have been known to block.
+L2TP sometimes has problems with firewalls because of its use of UDP port 500, which some firewalls have been known to block.

 What is IKEv2?